dyrel78/Birds-of-Aotearoa-/README.md

 **Extra Features**

+UI details:
-UI detail: When hovering over bird container, shadow will be the same colour as the status according to the legend on the sidebar.
+* When hovering over bird container, shadow will be the same colour as the status according to the legend on the sidebar.

+QOL:

+*  Displays number of birds found for each conservation status.
+*  Added Reset
+*  Responsive Design

 Dynamic